Nathalie Matar

-Nathalie Georges Matar (ناتالي جورج مطر; born 20 September 1995) is a Lebanese footballer who plays as a midfielder for French club VGA Saint-Maur and captains the Lebanon national team.
+Nathalie Georges Matar (ناتالي جورج مطر; born 20 September 1995) is a Lebanese footballer who plays as a midfielder for French club VGA Saint-Maur.

 Club career

 Matar began playing in the Lebanese Women's Football League aged 15, in 2010.

 In 2022 Matar moved to France to resume her studies, joining Régional 1 Féminine (fourth division) club Grand Calais Pascal on 14 July 2022.
 She joined Stade Portelois on 26 January 2023, before moving to USPSO on 8 July 2023.
 In July 2025, Matar moved to newly-promoted Division 3 side VGA Saint-Maur, joining national team teammate Christy Maalouf.
+She played one game in the 2025–26 Division 3 season.

 International career

 Matar was part of the Lebanon national team squad that participated in the 2021 Arab Women's Cup in Egypt.
 She was called up to represent Lebanon at the 2022 WAFF Women's Championship, helping her side finish runners-up.
 She was called up to the 2024 WAFF Women's Championship.

 On 5 April 2025, Matar made her 30th international cap for Lebanon alongside Syntia Salha, breaking Rana Al Mokdad's previous record of 29.